kevonc/kevoncheung.com/content/articles/20210106-success-in-life.md

 And one of the things he could then focus more on was his family.
 He spent a great amount of time with his family, and every Friday evening, it was his date night with his wife, no kids.

 That was refreshing to hear at the moment.
-Lately, since I've been spending more time learning and practicing a stronger, less distracted mind, what he said to me makes total sense.
+Lately, since I've been spending more time <a href="/get-more-time">learning and practicing a stronger, less distracted mind</a>, what he said to me makes total sense.

 A few reminders to those who want success in the business world There are so many successful people out there.
 Some are really smart.
 But to me, long-term success comes down to: